At a glance

-Basil is a fragrant herb used in traditional medicine to support liver health, reduce the risk of cardiovascular disease, and help manage chronic inflammation.
+Basil is a fragrant herb used in traditional medicine to support liver health, promote cardiovascular functions, and help reduce inflammation.

 It’s a popular seasoning in Mediterranean, Asian, and African cuisines, prized for its savory, mildly spicy flavor and bold aroma.